 Low testosterone has been linked to depression, low energy, low libido, and worst of all, low levels of success.
-In fact, studies have shown that there’s a direct correlation between how much testosterone a man has, and how much money he makes.
+In fact, studies have shown that there’s a direct correlation between how much test a man has, and how much money he makes.

 So clearly, you want the highest testosterone levels possible—your entire life depends on it.

 Most people focus on how to boost testosterone levels, which is important, but do you know what’s even MORE important?
 Avoiding things that are KILLING your testosterone!
-Just by cutting these foods out of your diet, you can expect to raise your testosterone levels by at least 20%.
+Just by cutting these foods out of your diet, you can expect to raise your test levels by at least 20%.

 “Milk is for babies.” -Arnold Schwarzenegger

 Yup, that’s right—cheese, yogurt, milk…it’s all absolutely horrible for you.
 “But Jon, isn’t milk an American staple food?”
 Why yes, yes it is.
 That’s why we’re all fat as fuck over here.

 Dairy cows, in our modern agricultural complex, are basically treated like absolute trash.
 They’re stuck into tiny cages, fed ridiculous amounts of hormones to fatten them up, and given tons of antibiotics, otherwise they’d die from such stressful conditions.

 So, logically, when they create milk, what do you think that milk contains?
 All of those hormones and antibiotics.

 Most cows in the United States (and other countries, too) are given what’s called an estrogen implant.
 It’s a little pill that they inject behind a cow’s ear, and it slowly seeps estrogen into the cow’s system.
 Estrogen is basically the opposite of testosterone—it makes you emotional, lose muscle mass, and gain fat.